“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “What about the thing that moved the rock?”
 Elren demanded as she leapt down after him.

-“Yeah,” he said, ignoring the skepticism.
+“Yeah,” he said, ignoring the skepticism as he pressed forward.
 “This leads all the way down to her chamber.
 After this there’s a bunch of … uh, glowy root things.”
 They moved between dusty shafts of afternoon light, pressed between huge slabs of rough stone and jagged steel.

 “Glowy root things?” she asked.